Desahogo (Pilar Montenegro album)

-Desahogo is the second studio album recorded by Mexican singer/actress Pilar Montenegro.
-It was released by Fonovisa on September 25, 2001 (see 2001 in music).
+Desahogo (English: Relief) is the second studio album recorded by Mexican singer/actress Pilar Montenegro.
+The album was released by Fonovisa on September 25, 2001 (see 2001 in music).
 This album was produced by Rudy Pérez.

 The album yielded two singles, "Quítame Ese Hombre", a cover from an old single by Yolandita Monge that became wildly successful in the Latin Market with Pilar's version; and "Alguien Que Una Vez Amé".